Ugandan Bush War: Collapse of the Ugandan government, victory for the NRA

 In August 1985, the NRA launched a series of coordinated attacks that resulted in the capture of significant amounts of territory in central and western Uganda.
 It besieged and captured the crucial garrison towns of Masaka and Mbarara, greatly weakening the UNLA.
 In course of these operations, the NRA greatly expanded by recruiting new troops in captured territories and absorbing defected government soldiers.
 In a few months, it enlisted around 9,000 fighters, growing to about 10,000 troops overall by December 1985.
 That month, a peace agreement was signed by Okello's government and the NRA, but the deal broke down almost immediately as both parties violated the agreed truce.
-By January 1986, the UNLA was starting to collapse as the rebels gained ground from the south and southwest.
+By January 1986, the UNLA was starting to collapse as the rebels gained ground from the south and southwest, with mass surrenders of government soldiers taking place in several areas.
+The NRA claimed that the UNLA attempted to disrupt its offensive by inviting a military intervention by Zaire, with the Zairean Armed Forces allegedly clashing with NRA militants at Bundibugyo.
 Okello's regime effectively ended when Kampala was captured by the NRA on 26 January 1986.
 Yoweri Museveni was subsequently sworn in as president on 29 January, and the NRA became the new regular army of Uganda.
 Tito Okello fled to Sudan.
 Despite this massive defeat, the UNLA attempted to rally once more, and intended to defend its remaining holdings in northern Uganda.

 These holdouts were led by Bazilio Olara-Okello, who ordered a mass mobilization in Gulu and Kitgum.
 Everyone who could hold a rifle, including women and girls, was armed and provided with an ad hoc training.
 Meanwhile, the NRA continued its offensive, capturing Jinja by late January, followed by Tororo in early February.
 At this point, the UNLA attempted one last time to stem the rebel advance.
 It counter-attacked at Tororo, but was repelled.
 The NRA proceeded to assault the fortified crossings of the Nile, encountering particularly heavy resistance by the UNLA and allied West Nile militias at Karuma and Kamdini.
 After bitter fighting, the NRA overcame the UNLA's defenses, inflicting "catastrophic losses" on the Acholi troops.
 With effective resistance no longer possible, the UNLA disintegrated and its remnants fled into exile, along with many former government officials.
 The NRA captured Gulu and Kitgum in March 1986, while the defeated Acholi soldiers mostly returned to their villages.
 The war appeared to be over.

 Aftermath

 It has been estimated that approximately 100,000 to 500,000 people, including combatants and civilians, died across Uganda as a result of the Ugandan Bush War.
-Overall, Obote's regime proved to be even more brutal and killed more people than Amin's.
+According to University of London professor and historian Richard J. Reid, Obote's regime is generally considered by academics to have been even more brutal, and killed more people, than Amin's; however, this has been disputed, as reliable body counts from the 1970s and 1980s in Uganda are virtually impossible to ascertain.